Q-lyrx/Barber-Therapy-Website-front-end/replit.md

 ## Overview

-This is a full-stack React application for a premium barbershop called "Barber Therapy".
-The application serves as a business website with appointment booking functionality, showcasing services, gallery, testimonials, and company information.
-The project uses a modern tech stack with React frontend, Express backend, and is configured for deployment on Replit.
+This is a frontend-only static React application for a premium barbershop called "Barber Therapy".
+The application serves as a business website with appointment booking functionality via Calendly integration, showcasing services, gallery, testimonials, and company information.
+The project is built purely with React and Vite for static hosting on platforms like Netlify.

 ## System Architecture